GSA/idmanagement.gov/_ficampm/3_governance.md

 In addition to a program governance body, you can support the execution and operation of projects and workstreams with a Program Management Office (PMO).

 An Identity, Credential, and Access Management (ICAM) PMO complements the program governance body.
 Some agencies may not require both a program governance body and a PMO; however, larger agencies may need to separate governance and operational responsibility for effective ICAM operations.
-A PMO helps ensure that the individual components of the ICAM program operate efficiently and achieve the expected results within the defined budget and schedule.
+A PMO ensures individual components of the ICAM program operate efficiently and achieve the expected results within the defined budget and schedule.

 For a PMO to be effective, it must: